mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **BR-RSVP-009:** If `prepaidRequired` is true, reservation is not confirmed until payment is received.

-**BR-RSVP-010:** Prepaid amount must be paid before reservation time.
+**BR-RSVP-010:** Prepaid amount (which can be specified as a dollar amount or CustomerCredit amount) must be paid before reservation time.

 **BR-RSVP-010a:** Customers can pay prepaid amount using existing credit from `CustomerCredit` table.